ochinchina/supervisord/doc/doc-config.md

 - **directory**.
 Jump to this path and exec supervised command there.
 - **stopasgroup**.
 Also stop this program when stopping group of programs where this program is listed.
 - **killasgroup**.
 Also kill this program when stopping group of programs where this program is listed.
 - **restartpause**.
-Wait (at least) this amount of seconds after stpping suprevised program before strt it again.
+Wait (at least) this amount of seconds after stopping suprevised program before start it again.
 - **restart_when_binary_changed**.
 Boolean value (false or true) to control if the supervised command should be restarted when its executable binary changes.
 Defaults to false.
 - **restart_cmd_when_binary_changed**.
 The command to restart the program if the program binary itself is changed.
 - **restart_signal_when_binary_changed**.
 The signal sent to the program for restarting if the program binary is changed.